windicss/docs/features/analyzer.md

 ### NPM

-Or you can install locally to reuse the same version of your local `windicss` module
+Or you can install it locally to use the same version as your local `windicss` module

 ```bash
 npm i -D windicss-analysis